vakaee/ai-collections/DECISIONS_LOG.md

 **Decision maker**: Client (Peter) + Vlad

 **Context**:
-Peter's current CRM lacks attachment support for letters and templates.
+[CLIENT]'s current CRM lacks attachment support for letters and templates.
 Full rebuild may be needed long-term.

 **Decision**:
 Defer CRM rebuild to Phase 3.
 Phase 1 will integrate with existing CRM.